nasrokamora/app6/README.md

 ---

 ## 🔗 TMDB API
-This project utilizes the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch real-time data about movies and TV shows.
+This project utilizes the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch real-time data about movies and TV shows

 ---